Factom-Asset-Tokens/FAT/README.md

 to give Entry Credits a constant value of $0.001 USD.

 Once your Entry Credit address is funded you can send FAT tokens by burning entry credits.
-It costs approximately 2 Entry Credits to send a transaction ($0.002 USD).
+It costs 1 Entry Credits to send a transaction ($0.001 USD).

 Pending transactions should show up in the wallet within 30 seconds after successful entry into Factom.